 It clocks in at just over 500 calories per serving, so it’s one of the leanest formulas out there.
 This, plus the price and accessibility of it, make it an ideal choice for anyone from beginner to pro who is looking to boost their calorie intake and pack on mass.

-We love Bulk Powders here at Supplement Reviews UK.
+We love Bulk here at Supplement Reviews UK.
 They are one of the dominant forces in the UK market, for good reason.
-This formula contains quick and slow release proteins, low-GI carbs like oats and a fantastic addition in the form of leucine.
+This formula contains quick and slow-release proteins, low-GI carbs like oats, and a fantastic addition in the form of leucine (5g).

 Leucine is a BCAA that supports protein synthesis, so when you combine this with enough carbs to raise your insulin level you get the maximum benefit of every protein source in the formula.
-It’s a smart decision from Bulk Powders to do this, and it elevates Complete Mass above the competition in the sub-1,000 calorie division.
+It’s a smart decision from Bulk to do this, and it elevates Mass Gainer above the competition in the sub-1,000 calorie division (Mass Gainer offers 538 cals with 40g protein and 66g of low GI carbs).

 Optimum Nutrition Gold Standard Gainer

 This is made up of a stonking 55g of protein from whey isolate, whey concentrate, milk concentrate and hydrolyzed whey isolate, all good quality sources.
-We have 105g of carbs from oat flour, potato starch, pea starch and maltodextrin with just 10g of sugar, and MCTs making up the bulk of the 12g of fat per serving.
+We have 109g of carbs from oat flour, potato starch, pea starch and maltodextrin with just 12g of sugar, and MCTs making up the bulk of the 10g of fat per serving.

 The quality of the carbs is what sets this apart.
 Starchy carbohydrates are a great source of slow-releasing energy and extremely nutritious – containing a lot of vitamins and minerals.
-It falls down slightly on taste and mixability, but the nutrient profile is the star of the show here.
+It is also made to mix in a shaker cup with no blender needed.